The story of Halahala Kumar: Summary

-After a while, they stop to rest: Sasisena prepares their food, while Abhimanyu goes for a swim in a pond.
-Tima, pretending to help him, kills him with a sword, then puts on his clothes and goes to eat Sasisena's food.
+After a while, they stop to rest: Shashisena prepares their food, while Abhimanyu goes for a swim in a pond.
+Tima, pretending to help him, kills him with a sword, then puts on his clothes and goes to eat Shashisena's food.
 The princess notices that the voracity of her companion was strange, and orders Tima to lead her to Abhimanyu.
 Tima guides her to his corpse, and is promptly beheaded for his treason.
-Sasisena cries over the body of her fallen lover, which Durga and Siva (Ishwara and Parvati in another translation) hear and come to her aid: Siva sprinkles his body with flower and water, and revives Abhimanyu.
-Later, the duo go to another city, where Abhimanyu is transformed into a ram by the works of a Maluni girl, and Sasisena, pretending to be a man, kills a rampaging Gayal (Gandagayal) and wins the hand of the local king's daughter.
-Still in male disguise, Sasisena says she made a vow not to consummate the marriage until after twelve months, while she tries to buy time to search for Abhimanyu: she tells the king a story that Siva decided that people from nearby regions should come to his shrine on Baruni-day for purification, a lie that the Raja believes.
-This eventually leads to Sasisena rescuing Abhimanyu and the killing of the Maluni witch-girl (called Gyana Dei).
+Shashisena cries over the body of her fallen lover, which Durga and Siva (Ishvara and Parvati in another translation) hear and come to her aid: Siva sprinkles his body with flower and water, and revives Abhimanyu.
+Later, the duo go to another city, where Abhimanyu is transformed into a ram by the works of a Maluni girl, and Shashisena, pretending to be a man, kills a rampaging Gayala (Gandagayala) and wins the hand of the local king's daughter.
+Still in male disguise, Shashisena says she made a vow not to consummate the marriage until after twelve months, while she tries to buy time to search for Abhimanyu: she tells the king a story that Siva decided that people from nearby regions should come to his shrine on Baruni-day for purification, a lie that the Raja believes.
+This eventually leads to Shashisena rescuing Abhimanyu and the killing of the Maluni witch-girl (called Gyana Dei).

 Abhimanyu then marries the two princesses and the live together.
 However, after some time, one of his serpent-wives, from the Nether-world, missing her husband, changes shape to that of a Savari woman who has come to sell Amama fruits to the princess's household.
 The false Savari says the fruits can grant immortality, but their husband is already immortal - a thing they should ask Abhimanyu themselves.
 The princesses ask Abhimanyu to tell them the truth, and he takes them to the riverbank.
 He warns them not to question the truth of his name, but they insist and press on the matter.
-Thus, he goes near the water, says his name is Halahal Kumar from Patala (from the "Land of Cobras" or "Nagaloka", in another translation), and vanishes into the water as a snake.
+Thus, he goes near the water, says his name is Halahala Kumar from Patala (from the "Land of Cobras" or "Nagaloka", in another translation), and vanishes into the water as a snake.
 The princesses cry for him and, noticing they ate the Amara fruits, swim after him and reach the Nether-world, the domain of king Vasuki.
 Down below, they realize they must earn Vasuki's favour, and do so by ingraining into their court with their dancing prowess.
 They do a dance number before Vasuki and his court, which greatly impresses the monarch he proposes to reward both women.
-Sasisena then asks for the prince as reward.
-Vasuki agrees, but sets a condition: Halahal Kumar shall alternate between his human wives and serpent spouses six months each.
+Shashisena then asks for the prince as reward.
+Vasuki agrees, but sets a condition: Halahala Kumar shall alternate between his human wives and serpent spouses six months each.
 His terms are agreed upon, and the human princesses depart Patala with Abhimanyu.
 The princesses' kingdoms are united as one, and the girls look forward to spending six months with their co-husband.